Supply Chain Management Ph.D.

 Selection Criteria

 We welcome candidates who are strongly committed to being part of a full-time Ph.D. program and show motivation and commitment towards meeting the requirements for our degree.
 We take a holistic approach in assessing candidates by taking into account their past scholastic record, letters of recommendation, test scores, prior work experience, and a statement of purpose.
 Prior research or teaching experience is desirable but not required.
 We especially encourage students to establish early contact with the Senior Ph.D.
-Program Director, Dr. David Dobrzykowski (ddobrzykowski@walton.uark.edu), or Junior Ph.D.
+Program Director, David Dobrzykowski (ddobrzykowski@walton.uark.edu), or the Junior Ph.D.
 Program Director Iana Shaheen (ishaheen@walton.uark.edu), who will then work with potential applicants to assess their likely fit and work with them through their application process.

 Research Highlights